eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - routeExtension: like greedy but can pick up any passenger along the route and also extend the original route (within personCapacity limit).

-- traci: Dispatch is defered to [traci control](#traci).
+- traci: Dispatch is deferred to [traci control](#traci).
 The algorithm only keeps track of pending reservations

 !!! note
     User-contributed dispatch algorithms are welcome.